JDDoesDev/presentations/osmi.md

 There are a reasons I do this talk.
 - If there was one sentence for what I want to accomplish with this session, it's "Start the conversation"
 - Why?
 People don't want to talk about mental illness.
-  - Luke anecdote: Used to sweep diseases under the rug
 - Share some resources and statistics
 - Share some experiences, both personal and professional
   - Paramedic for 10 years, EMT and firefighter before that
 - I've seen firsthand what untreated mental illness can do

 <!--s-->